 Our Training Core supports and directs interdisciplinary training in environmental health sciences at the postdoctoral, graduate and undergraduate level within (and between) the biomedical and non-biomedical projects of the Dartmouth Toxic Metals Superfund Research Program.

 The Administrative Core serves as the central organizing structure for the program.
-Its primary roles are to provide administrative support for planning and coordinating research activities, integrating cross-discipline research, and maintaining quality management and to oversee fiscal and resource management.
-In addition, the core provides administrative and liaison support and assists with coordination and facilitation of translation and training core activities.
+Its primary roles are to provide administrative support for planning and coordinating research activities, integrating cross-discipline research, maintaining quality management and to oversee fiscal and resource management.
+In addition, the core provides administrative and liaison support and assists with coordination and facilitation of translation, community engagement and training core activities.